Tesla Cybertruck Pickup to be revealed in November in Los Angeles

-Tesla will finally unveil its long-awaited electric pickup truck, Tesla CEO Elon Musk said on Wednesday that Tesla will unveil the Cybertruck – its electric pickup truck – on Nov.
-21 in Los Angeles.
-Musk also tweeted that it is the location and month in the opening credits of the movie “Blade Runner”, it is supposed to look like something straight out of Blade Runner movie, the CEO added.
+Tesla CEO, Elon Musk said on Wednesday that Tesla will unveil the Cybertruck – its electric pickup truck – on Nov 21st in Los Angeles 2019.
+Musk also tweeted that it is the location and month in the opening credits of the movie “Blade Runner”. " It is supposed to look like something straight out of Blade Runner movie", the CEO added.

-Musk has teased the pickup truck before.
-In summer 2018, he said the truck would include “power outlets allowing the use of heavy-duty 240V high power tools in the field all day, no generator needed.”
+In summer 2018, Elon Musk said the truck would include “power outlets allowing the use of heavy-duty 240V high power tools in the field all day, no generator needed.”
 In January, he said that Tesla might be ready to unveil it by the summer.
 “It will be something quite unique, unlike anything,” Musk said at the time.

 Then, in June, Musk said on the podcast “Ride the Lightning” that the Tesla pickup truck “will be better than an F-150 in terms of truck-like functionality, and be a better sports car than a standard 911.”